kotulc/extractor/README.md

 In order to determing the efficacy of the employed encoding, the output of this project (a ANN layer) may be directly compared to the performance of a traditionally trained layer of similar size against a benchmark data set such as MNIST.
 For this functionality see the EvalNets project at https://github.com/kotulc/evalnets

 For more detail concerning this project, please take a look at the documentation.

+Pending updates:
+- Remove fmap from collection after adding it to the solution in extractor_encode, move fmap update outside of this function.
+- Update extractor_encode to display relevant information.
+- Improve performance of encode function